Skip to main content

 6. Supporting someone with dementia

 Dementia can bring changes to a person's life.
-If you're a carer or friend of a person with dementia, you can give them help and support in their everyday life and activities.
+If you're a carer or friend of someone with dementia, you can help and support them in their everyday life and activities.

 Helping a person with dementia